 - Mass Planting

 - Hedges/Screening

 - General Garden Use

+- Topiary

 Planting & Growing

-Helleri Japanese Holly will grow to be about 3 feet tall at maturity, with a spread of 4 feet.
-It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
+Steeds Japanese Holly will grow to be about 5 feet tall at maturity, with a spread of 4 feet.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.
 This is a female variety of the species which requires a male selection of the same species growing nearby in order to set fruit.

 This shrub does best in full sun to partial shade.
-It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
+It prefers to grow in moist to wet soil, and will even tolerate some standing water.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America.

-Helleri Japanese Holly Photo courtesy of NetPS Plant Finder
+Steeds Japanese Holly Photo courtesy of NetPS Plant Finder